-- a) Capacity to deliver is dependent on: - Timely, usable and reliable information about customers, processes and markets, etc. - Productive and effective practices (performance measurement and knowledge management, etc.) - Ability to integrate technology - Realizing that different strategic contexts require different indicators of value - b) The Board of Directors and bank's Senior Management should consider following aspects before adopting recommendations given in this section: - Whether current reports provided to Board and Senior Management illustrate the value that IT delivers to business: from the perspective of customer service, cost, speed of delivery, quality, ROI and value-add to business, etc - Current system of reporting and tracking major IT projects - Current rate of failure of IT projects - Costs involved in managing incidents (network outages and system downtime) - Level of end-user and customer satisfaction with the quality of IT services - c) With respect to "value delivery", banks needs to inter-alia ensure that: - IT-enabled investment programmes and other IT assets and services are managed to ascertain that they deliver the greatest possible value in supporting the bank's strategy and objectives: - Infrastructure to facilitate creation and sharing of business information - Flexibility and ensuring programmes are amenable to maintenance and integration - They are functional, timely, secure and resilient to failure

-- Logically extends, maintains and manages disparate legacy systems and new applications - Ensures standard, reusable and modular applications and components - ii) Effective IT controls are in place to minimize IT related vulnerabilities, increase efficiency, use resources optimally and increase the effectiveness of IT processes - iii) IT function supports robust and comprehensive Management Information System in respect of various business functions as per the needs of the business that facilitate decision making by management - iv) Project management and quality assurance steps should be implemented to ensure systems are delivered on time, to cost and with the necessary level of functionality - v) IT internal control failures and weaknesses and their actual and potential impact need to be evaluated and management takes suitable actions in respect of such control failures or weaknesses - vi) Project-level steering committees needs to be created for taking responsibility for execution of the project plan, achievement of outcomes and project completion.
-The various responsibilities include reviewing progress against the project plan, reviewing and approving changes to project resource allocation, time lines, objectives, costs, keeping the project scope under control and approving changes to the business case, acting on escalated project issues and resolving conflicts between stakeholder groups and assisting in evaluation of project risks, and project risk management approaches - vii) Independent assurance on the achievement of IT objectives and the containment of IT risks is conducted regularly - viii)IT Steering Committee or any of its sub committees involving the CIO and senior business managers prioritize IT initiatives and assign ownership for IT-enabled business opportunities - ix) Periodical review of all non-performing or irrelevant IT projects in the bank, if any, and taking suitable actions
+- 1. Major IT development projects need to be aligned with business strategy - 2.
+IT investments need to be suitably balanced between maintaining the infrastructure that support the bank's "as is" operations, and the infrastructure that transforms the operations and enables the business to grow and compete in new areas - 3.
+IT-enabled investment programmes and other IT assets and services are managed to ascertain that they deliver the greatest possible value in supporting the bank's strategy and objectives: - Infrastructure to facilitate creation and sharing of business information - Flexibility and ensuring programmes are amenable to maintenance and integration - They are functional, timely, secure and resilient to failure - Logically extends, maintains and manages disparate legacy systems and new applications - Ensures standard, reusable and modular applications and components - 4.
+IT function supports robust and comprehensive Management Information System in respect of various business functions as per the needs of the business that facilitate decision making by management - 5.
+Project management and quality assurance steps should be implemented to ensure systems are delivered on time, to cost and with the necessary level of functionality - 6.
+Project-level steering committees needs to be created for taking responsibility for execution of the project plan, achievement of outcomes and project completion.
+The various responsibilities include reviewing progress against the project plan, reviewing and approving changes to project resource allocation, time lines, objectives, costs, keeping the project scope under control and approving changes to the business case, acting on escalated project issues and resolving conflicts between stakeholder groups and assisting in evaluation of project risks, and project risk management approaches